sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 When we compare the old and new APIs, we want to compare point with vertex—they correspond.

-[PAUSE]

 So it looks like to find which types correspond, we have to consider possible renamings.
 And that, indeed, is the definition I use for correspondence:

 Two type names correspond if they’re the same, or you can rename one to the other without changing the API.